dhanji/dhanji.github.io/src/main/resources/pages/rip-fluent.markdown

 provide a kind of insight that you were simply not aware of.

 There is an astronomical wealth of data available in your personal correspondence.
-This included social networks, calendars, cloud file systems, forums, wikis, documents and more.
+This includes social networks, calendars, cloud file systems, forums, wikis, documents and more.
 We wanted to take a user's interaction with their digital world to the next level.

-Email was just the first stop.
+Email was just the first step.

-You can see that this is a valid, if ambitious goal, with the trend in new apps--Google Now, Cue, Siri, all feature small facets of this unified communications crucible and personal narrative.
+You can see that this is a valid, if ambitious goal, with the recent trend in apps--Google Now, Cue, Siri, all feature small facets of this unified communications crucible and personal narrative.

 ### Chasing Gmail